PARALOGISM

 2. Paralogisms

-A paralogism is a syllogism that does not respect one or several preceding rules.
-Of the 256 modes of the syllogism, 19 modes are valid; therefore, a syllogism can be fallacious in 237 different ways.
-The question of whether it “seems” conclusive or not is irrelevant.
-The term paralogism designates nothing other than a mistaken calculation.
+A paralogism is a syllogism that does not respect one or more of the preceding rules.
+Of the 256 possible modes of the syllogism, only 19 modes are valid, meaning a syllogism can be fallacious in 237 different ways.

-The following are key forms of syllogistic paralogisms.
-The first form corresponds to the paralogism of homonymy, the others to an inadequate distribution of qualities and quantities.
+The main forms of syllogistic paralogisms are as follows.
+The first form corresponds to the paralogism of homonymy, the others correspond to an inadequate distribution of qualities and quantities.

 (1) Paralogism of four terms.

-(3) Paralogism drawing a positive conclusion from a negative premise.
+(3) Paralogism of a positive conclusion drawn from a negative premise.

 (4) Paralogism of the undistributed middle term.

-(5) Paralogism of universal conclusion from a particular major.
+(5) Paralogism of the universal conclusion from a particular major.

-(6) Paralogism of universal conclusion from a particular minor.
+(6) Paralogism of a universal conclusion drawn from a particular minor.

 Examples